ryantd42/NY-Legislative-Git/2023/A7460A-2023/bill.md

-  LUPARDO, STIRPE, L. ROSENTHAL, COLTON, ZEBROWSKI, SEAWRIGHT,  BUTTENS- CHON,  HEVESI,  JACOBSON,  THIELE,  DINOWITZ,  BRONSON, TAGUE, SAYEGH, WEPRIN, TAYLOR, LEMONDES -- read once and referred to the Committee on Health
+  LUPARDO, STIRPE, L. ROSENTHAL, COLTON, ZEBROWSKI, SEAWRIGHT,  BUTTENS- CHON,  HEVESI,  JACOBSON,  THIELE,  DINOWITZ,  BRONSON, TAGUE, SAYEGH, WEPRIN, TAYLOR, LEMONDES -- read once and referred to the Committee on Health -- recommitted to the Committee on Health  in  accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the public health law, in relation to rates of payment for certified home health agencies

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Paragraph  (b)  of  subdivision 13 of section 3614 of the public health law, as added by section 4 of part H of chapter 59 of  the laws of 2011, is amended to read as follows:
   (b)  Initial  base  year  episodic payments shall be based on Medicaid paid claims, as determined and adjusted by the commissioner  to  achieve savings comparable to the prior state fiscal year, for services provided by  all  certified  home  health  agencies in the base year two thousand nine.
 Subsequent base year episodic payments may be  based  on  Medicaid paid  claims for services provided by all certified home health agencies in a base year subsequent to two thousand nine,  as  determined  by  the commissioner, provided, however, that such base year adjustment shall be made  not  less  frequently  than every three years.
 In determining case mix, each patient shall be classified using a system based  on  measures which may include, but not limited to, clinical and functional measures, as  reported  on  the  federal  Outcome  and  Assessment Information Set (OASIS), as may be amended.
-NOTWITHSTANDING ANY INCONSISTENT PROVISION OF LAW OR REGULATION, IN ADDITION TO THE BASE YEAR  ADJUSTMENT  PROVIDED FOR  IN  THIS  PARAGRAPH,  FOR THE RATE YEAR COMMENCING APRIL FIRST, TWO THOUSAND TWENTY-THREE, THE COMMISSIONER SHALL PROVIDE FOR A TEN  PERCENT INCREASE  IN  THE BASE EPISODIC PAYMENT, AND IN THE INDIVIDUAL RATES FOR SERVICES EXEMPT FROM EPISODIC  PAYMENTS  UNDER  PARAGRAPH  (A)  OF  THIS SUBDIVISION,  FROM  FUNDS  AVAILABLE FOR THE MEDICAL ASSISTANCE PROGRAM.
+NOTWITHSTANDING ANY  INCONSISTENT  PROVISION OF  LAW  OR REGULATION, IN ADDITION TO THE BASE YEAR ADJUSTMENT PROVIDED FOR IN THIS PARAGRAPH, FOR THE RATE YEAR  COMMENCING  APRIL  FIRST,  TWO THOUSAND  TWENTY-FOUR,  THE COMMISSIONER SHALL PROVIDE FOR A TEN PERCENT INCREASE IN THE BASE EPISODIC PAYMENT, AND IN THE INDIVIDUAL  RATES  FOR

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08058-01-3
+  LBD08058-04-4
- A. 7460  2
+ A. 7460--A  2

+ SERVICES  EXEMPT  FROM  EPISODIC  PAYMENTS  UNDER  PARAGRAPH (A) OF THIS SUBDIVISION, FROM FUNDS AVAILABLE FOR THE  MEDICAL  ASSISTANCE  PROGRAM.
- PROVIDED, FURTHER, THAT FOR RATE YEARS BEGINNING APRIL FIRST, TWO  THOU- SAND  TWENTY-THREE AND AFTER, THE COMMISSIONER IS AUTHORIZED TO INCREASE THE EPISODIC PAYMENT LEVEL FOR COSTS  NOT  REFLECTED  IN  THE  STATEWIDE BASE,  SUBJECT  TO  THE APPROVAL OF THE STATE BUDGET DIRECTOR, INCLUDING THE COST OF: INFLATIONARY INCREASES IN THE  HEALTH  CARE  MARKET  BASKET
+ PROVIDED,  FURTHER, THAT FOR RATE YEARS BEGINNING APRIL FIRST, TWO THOU- SAND  TWENTY-FOUR  AND AFTER, THE COMMISSIONER IS AUTHORIZED TO INCREASE THE EPISODIC PAYMENT LEVEL FOR COSTS  NOT  REFLECTED  IN  THE  STATEWIDE BASE,  SUBJECT  TO  THE APPROVAL OF THE STATE BUDGET DIRECTOR, INCLUDING THE COST OF: INFLATIONARY INCREASES IN THE  HEALTH  CARE  MARKET  BASKET